8_The Scene Graph

 controls the VAO and render process for drawing this object while Material

-handles the shader program, matrices as uniform variables, and OpenGL render settings such as draw style.
+handles the shader program, the uniform variables for transformation matrices, and OpenGL render settings such as draw style.

 There is still much more we need to add next time before we can render a 3D object, so look forward to it!